KarolS/millfork/doc/api/target-platforms.md

     * `prevent_jmp_indirect_bug` – whether the compiler should try to avoid the indirect JMP bug, default is `false` on 65C02-compatible processors and `true` elsewhere

+    * `compact_dispatch_params` – whether parameter values in return dispatch statements may overlap other objects, default is `true`
+    This may cause problems if the parameter table is stored next to a hardware register that has side effects when reading.

 #### `[allocation]` section